qaid/portfolio/_posts/2016-03-11-01-NIPO-redesign-nfield.markdown

 ---
 **I built a dynamic style guide to extend the discussion around design and make the build process more efficient.**

 At NIPO Software, a complex build process was taking focus away from the front end of their dashboard app.
-The pace caused a pile-up of great product ideas at NIPO Software.
-As the UX Designer, I was anxious to improve the interfaces and work flows.
+The pace caused a pile-up of great product ideas.
+As the UX Designer, I was anxious to improve the interfaces and speed of front-end development.